zeroluck/docs/sources/faq/index.md

 ## What can I do with a Gluu Server?

-People-employees, customers, and partners-need to be identified to interact electronically with an organization.
+People--employees, customers, and partners--need to be identified to interact electronically with an organization.
 Authentication (_authn_) and authorization (_authz_) is a challenge faced by almost every organization large enough to register an Internet domain.
 And its not just people that need to be authenticated and authorized.
 Clients are online agents that can interact with services on your behalf.
-With the emergence of the IoT and the API economy, developers and system administrators are urgently searching for standards based solutions and best practices to improve the security of web and mobile applications.
+With the emergence of the Internet of Things (IoT) and the API economy, developers and system administrators are urgently searching for standards based solutions and best practices to improve the security of web and mobile applications.

 The Gluu Server is like a router for authentication and authorization.
 It speaks multiple dialects of SSO, and can help an organization manage